-20. (1) A person who, without reasonable cause, incites Inciting a dog a dog to attack another person commits an offence and to attack a person is liable, in addition to any other penalties he may incur under this Act, on summary conviction to a fine of twenty-five thousand dollars and to imprisonment for six months.

-(2) It shall be a defence for a person charged with an offence under this section to establish that the other person was committing or had an intention of committing a criminal offence.

-(3) This section does not apply to the training of dogs.
+- 20. (1) A person who, without reasonable cause, incites a dog to attack another person causing grievous bodily harm or resulting in death, commits an offence and is liable on summary conviction to a fine of fifty thousand dollars and to imprisonment for two years. - (2) It shall be a defence for a person charged with an offence under this section to establish that the other person was committing or had an intention of committing a criminal offence. - (3) This section does not apply to the training of dogs.